poetaster/harbour-simplecrop/README.md

 It provides a large number of functions, effects and editing possibilities.

+It uses python-imaging, aka PIL, for many operations on images.

 ## Contribute

 Please file your bug reports here and not in the Jolla or openrepos comments!